 - Perform spatial analysis on entities associated with spatial locations.

-- Upload documents to record the provenance of entities and relationships in your graph and supplement your findings.
+- Add documents associated with entities and relationships in your graph to support your findings.

 Each knowledge graph you create is an item in the ArcGIS Enterprise portal and is associated with a hosted knowledge graph service.
 To allow other members of the organization to access the knowledge graph, share the knowledge graph item with specific groups or with the entire organization.